 Michael D. Luce

-Mr. Luce joined HMC in 1995 and serves as President & COO.
+Michael D. Luce joined Harbert Management Corporation (“HMC”) in 1995 and served as its President & COO.
 Before joining the firm, Mr. Luce worked with Bear Stearns & Company, where he served as a member of the Commitment Committee, Chairman of the Equity Committee, and as a Senior Managing Director in the New York office.
 While with Bear Stearns, Mr. Luce primarily focused on mergers, buyouts, and debt and equity transactions for public and private companies.
-He serves on the Investment Committee for the Community Foundation of Greater Birmingham and on the Board of Directors of Dent-A-Med, Inc., Precision Alloys Corporation, STX Healthcare Management Services, Inc., CES Holding Company, Inc., United Way of Birmingham, Children’s Harbor, and Alabama School Readiness Alliance.
+Effective January 1, 2015 he was appointed as Vice-Chairman of the Board of Directors of HMC, at which time he relinquished his duties as President and COO.
+He remains on the Executive Committee of the Board of Directors, and several investment committees of HMC’s private market funds.
+In addition to his duties at HMC, he currently serves on the Board of Directors and the Investment Committee for the Community Foundation of Greater Birmingham, Board member and Co-Chairman of the Alabama School Readiness Alliance pre-K task force, and on the Board of Directors of Safe Harbor RE, LTD reinsurance.
+In December 2014, he ended 6 years of service on the Board of Directors of the United Way of Central Alabama.
 Mr. Luce holds a BBA from the University of Miami and a Masters of Business Administration from the University of Michigan.

 David A. Boutwell